AbrahamMunguia/vendingmachineofevil/README.md

 # JS (Javascript)
 1. Discover why the method 'getSodas' is not working
 2. Use the method 'sekibanki' to provide the change.
-Feel free to use anything to accomplish this.
-(Create variables, methods, files, anything)
+Feel free to use anything to accomplish this. (*Create variables, methods, files, rename methods, anything*)
  * Things you will need to calculate:
  * How many 'x' coins are needed to fulfil the amount.
  * i.e. The user paid with $14, selects a beverage of $12.
 His change should be 2.
 Either provide 2 coins of $1 or, 1 coin of $2.